-The most recent Point in Time Count (PIT) took place January 26, 2022.
-The PIT Count is a way of receiving a snapshot in time of the current volume of homeless individuals in our community, as well as where they are located and some other general information.
+The Point-in-Time (PIT) Count is a way of receiving a snapshot in time of the current volume of homeless individuals in our community, as well as where they are located and some other general information.
 Much like a census, it builds aggregate data to help us contextualize the situation and understand the overall size of our homeless population Built For Zero's framework, however, much like coordinated entry, involves collecting individual data with an eye towards building personal relationships that will allow us to work with those most in need to find housing and housing services to get and keep them housed.
 In order to build more trusting relationships around the Built for Zero framework, while still ensuring that the PIT Count allows a level of anonymity to ensure that we collect the most extensive and inclusive data possible, we will not be using the PIT Count to collect Built for Zero data.

 The PIT count is mandated by the Federal US Department of Housing and Urban Development (HUD).
 Communities are to complete it every two years, as one of the compliance components for Continuum of Care (CoC) funding.
 The PIT Count is not exact, and is often an underrepresentation of the true count of individuals and families experiencing homelessness.
 PIT count data is to provide aggregated (de-identified) data to have a snapshot in time.
 This is quite different from a by-name list, which is a tool that we are developing now in collaboration with Built for Zero, to allow case managers to develop relationships over time with chronically homeless individually, to try to understand their situation and provide them with the help they need to get into stable housing.